 Welcome to Abbotsford

-Due to the current Covid-19 restrictions, Abbotsford’s gift shop, Ochiltree’s café and free Sir Walter Scott exhibition are closed until further notice.
-Abbotsford's historic house, chapel and gardens are closed until the new season starts on Monday 1st March.
-The estate will remain open for local people wanting to enjoy the woodland and riverside walks.
-Visitors will enter the estate at their own risk as the car park and paths may not be gritted on icy days.
+Due to the current Covid-19 restrictions, Abbotsford’s historic house, chapel, gardens, gift shop, Ochiltree’s café and free Sir Walter Scott exhibition are currently closed.
+They will reopen on Monday 26th April.
+In the meantime, the estate will remain open for local people wanting to enjoy the woodland and riverside walks.

 Abbotsford is the extraordinary home of the 19th century novelist and ‘Great Scott’ who popularised tartan, saved the Scottish banknote and rediscovered his country’s Crown Jewels.